The Politics of Not Curing Bell's Palsy

 The Solvent Connection

 Exposure to solvents can cause Bell's palsy.
 It may not be possible to remedy the condition if the victim is continually being exposed to them.
-Chemicals like glues, paints, paint thinners, polyurethane, and lacquer, which emit solvent fumes, should be avoided until the condition subsides.
+Products like glues, paints, paint thinners, polyurethane, and lacquer, which emit solvent fumes, should be avoided until the condition subsides.
 When the paralysis has been relieved, extra measures should be taken to reduce future exposure.
-We recommend the use of a rebreather mask when working around chemicals, because an effected individual is more vulnerable to chemical toxicity than most people are.
+We recommend the use of a rebreather mask when working around chemicals, because the afflicted individual is more vulnerable to chemical toxicity than most people are.
 The relationship between Bell's palsy and solvent exposure has been ignored by the medical establishment.
 Allopathic medicine is based upon chemistry, so its experts expend great effort in discounting connections between chemicals and disease states, in order to avoid the otherwise obvious conclusion that most diseases are caused (not cured) by our use of chemistry.